impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-content.md

 }
 ```

-This test covers [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L77), as well as [this one](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L83).
+This test covers [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L77){:target="_blank" rel="noopener"}, as well as [this one](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L83){:target="_blank" rel="noopener"}.
 We specify `bash` as the shell type for `rbenv-init` and run it.
-Because we didn't specify the "-" before the shell type, we find ourselves inside the `if` code of [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L46).
+Because we didn't specify the "-" before the shell type, we find ourselves inside the `if` code of [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L46){:target="_blank" rel="noopener"}.
 We assert that one of the lines of text printed to STDOUT contains the command that we need to add to our shell profile in order to enable shell integration (i.e. the `eval` command *with* the "-" hyphen included).

 Next test: